9001/copyparty/README.md

 `e2tsr` is probably always overkill, since `e2ds`/`e2dsa` would pick up any file modifications and cause `e2ts` to reindex those

+the rescan button in the admin panel has no effect unless the volume has `-e2ds` or higher

 ## metadata from audio files